GOVERNMENT-FUNDED

 Bihar:

-The Bihar PPSA project, launched in June 2020 with state government funding.
-The Phase-I of this three-year initiative aimed to engage with private sector providers to provide treatment and care to privately treated patients covering a population of 25.2 million across eight districts: Bhagalpur, Bhojpur, Gaya, Katihar, Munger, Nalanda, Patna, and Saharsa.
-By January 31, 2024, the project successfully reached 1,28,288 TB patients
+The Bihar PPSA project, launched in June 2020 with state government funding, represents a significant step toward strengthening the state’s TB response through sustainable, system-driven approaches.
+Phase-I of this three-year initiative covered a population of 25.2 million across eight districts: Bhagalpur, Bhojpur, Gaya, Katihar, Munger, Nalanda, Patna, and Saharsa and successfully reached 1,28,436 TB patients.

 Delhi:

 In August 2024, WHP started implementing the PPSA project in Delhi, targeting 13 NTEP districts derived from seven revenue districts.
-This initiative spans a population of 11.8 million across South Delhi, New Delhi, South East Delhi, West Delhi, South West Delhi, North Delhi, and North West Delhi.
+This initiative covers a population of 11.8 million across South Delhi, New Delhi, South East Delhi, West Delhi, South West Delhi, North Delhi, and North West Delhi.
 Focused on engaging private providers, the project aims to reach over 7,500 individuals with TB.
-By December 31, 2024, it had successfully notified 1,146 persons with TB.
+By , it had successfully notified 6,651 (72%) persons with TB.

 Punjab: